 Julie Huelsmann, Commercial Loan Officer at First Mid, explains, “Real estate loan requests should be started as soon as possible because of the lengthy amount of time it takes to complete the application.
 Equipment, livestock, or operating lines of credit typically need less time, but new customers will ideally need more time to apply for those loans.”

-> Larry adds, “We recommend that farmers should have plans in place as early as 6 – 9 months prior to planting.
-For example, there are some farmers pre-paying next year expenses as early as August.
-If you buy crop inputs early, some vendors will provide significant discounts.”
+It’s recommended that farmers should have plans in place as early as 6 – 9 months prior to planting.
+For example, there are some farmers pre-paying next year expenses as early as August of the current year.
+If farmers purchase crop inputs early, some vendors will provide significant discounts.

-> To make sure you reach all deadlines, start your loan application as soon as possible to give yourself and your lender ample time to get it thoroughly processed.
+To make sure you reach all deadlines, start your loan application as soon as possible to give yourself and your lender ample time to get it thoroughly processed.

 Why should customers choose First Mid for their ag financing?